Waiting is never a good idea when it comes to a Car Accident Injury.

 Even if you believe you might have been entirely or partially at fault, don't say to the other party, your passengers, witnesses, or your car insurance company that you were to blame.

-Even if you are entitled to reimbursement, a few mistakes can jeopardize your Accident Injury Claim.
+Even if you are entitled to reimbursement after you were injured in an accident, a few mistakes can jeopardize your Car Accident Injury Claim.
 The following tips can help you get maximum compensation for your claim:

 - Don't settle until you have completed all of your medical treatment and your injuries are as healed as they are going to get.
 Otherwise, you don't know the total cost of your injuries.